 AJ is really looking forward to the future where he can pass on his knowledge and passion of music and drumming.

-Ian is a competent musician who has been playing guitar for over 15 years.
-A graduate of Excel School of Performing Arts, Ian has been active in the local music scene.
-He is a songwriter for an originals rock band, and plays regularly in a church worship team.
+Ian is an accomplished musician who has been playing guitar for over 15 years.
+A graduate of Excel School of Performing Arts, Ian is regularly active on the local music scene, performing many genres including rock, blues and folk.

 He has a passion for creativity through music, and loves how music can give anyone, regardless of age or experience, the ability to connect with others and express themselves.
-He is keen to share that passion with his students.
+He is keen to share that passion.

-Ian is available to teach many popular music styles in electric, acoustic, and bass guitar, catering to his student's taste and goals, and looks forward to helping others gain the lifetime joy of becoming skilled and proficient musicians.
+Ian is available to teach many popular music styles in electric, acoustic, ukulele and bass guitar, catering to his student's taste and goals, and looks forward to helping others gain the lifetime joy of becoming skilled and proficient musicians.
 He also mentors the LPAC bands, giving students real world experience in showcasing their talents.

 Tianii has been dancing since the age of 9 and has been developing her skills immensely over the years.
 Throughout high school she has taught years 9 and 10 students her own style of dance and participated in many hip hop crews which lead her to winning 3 National titles since the age of 15.